-The top boss of SpaceX and Tesla, Elon Musk, recently took a dig at Facebook and tweeted #DeleteFacebook It’s lame.
-It’s not just him, but many other dignitaries and celebrities the likes of Sacha Baron Cohen and Stephen King have reiterated the same.
-Elon Musk deleted the official pages of both his companies back in 2018 after Cambridge Analytica gathered personal information of over 87 million users without their prior consent.
+The top boss of SpaceX and Tesla, Elon Musk, recently took a dig at Facebook and Twitter #DeleteFacebook It’s lame.
+It’s not just him, but many other dignitaries and celebrities like Sacha Baron Cohen and Stephen King have reiterated the same.
+Elon Musk deleted the official pages of both his companies back in 2018 after Cambridge Analytica gathered the personal information of over 87 million users without their prior consent.

 There’s no denying the fact that Facebook has become an important part of our lives.
 Don’t you think chucking it out will have an adverse effect?
 No!
 We are certainly not contesting the goods that could happen if you delete or deactivate a Facebook account.
 But, we’d like you to look at the goods objectively and the bads, let’s try to look at things more objectively and look at the pros and cons of Facebook.

 Pros and cons of Facebook Of Having Facebook In Your Life

 Facebook is not all bad.
 Let’s have a look at some of the advantages of Facebook –